niklaushirt/cp4waiops-deployer/README.md

 Please drop me a note on Slack or by mail nikh@ch.ibm.com if you find glitches or problems.

+## 🚨 Can now install Instana into your Cluster

 This is provided `as-is`: